r-hub/blog/content/post/2019-11-29-pkgsearch.markdown

 ## Conclusion

+In this post we gave an overview of `pkgsearch` functionalities.
+It could become your go-to packages for searching and exploring CRAN packages thanks to its exposing CRAN metadata in different ways: packages related to a keyword, trending packages, information about a package, etc. And you can use it either from the R console or a GUI!

 The best place to get to know `pkgsearch` is [its brand-new documentation website built with `pkgdown`](https://r-hub.github.io/pkgsearch), and the best place to provide feedback or contribute is [its GitHub repo](https://github.com/r-hub/pkgsearch).
 We look forward to hearing from your use cases, and hope your enthusiasm for the package can push it to the `cran_trending()` VIP list! :wink: